Ashley-omy/transport-tycoon-javafx-team-project/README.md

 ### 1. UML Class Diagrams

-These UML diagrams were designed to clearly visualize class relationships and method responsibilities at a glance.
+I was responsible for designing these UML diagrams to clearly visualize class relationships and method responsibilities at a glance.
 Following the MVC architecture, they were used to support smoother team collaboration and system design.

 Package
 ![Package Diagram](images/package_UML.png)